igor110055/nino_on_chain/RESEARCH/DCR_METRICS_LIST.md

 - **Value per Byte** - Cryptocurrencies need to be "value dense" in order to survive over the long haul.
 This metric tracks that, and can be applied versus Bitcoin
 - **NVT Ratio** - Measures Market Cap vs on-chain flows, providing an off-chain valuation vs on-chain marginal buying / selling comparison
 - **RVT Ratio** - Measures Realized Cap vs on-chain flows, providing an on-chain valuation vs on-chain marginal buying / selling comparison
+- **HODL Power** - Provides an adjusted measure on Realized Cap by using the % of supply in the ticket pool
+- **Stake Pool Flows** - Shows how many DCR have left or entered the ticket pool (on a net basis) over 28 or 142 days

 ---